 In hearing before the Senate Judiciary Subcommittee on Privacy, Technology and the Law, Tristan Harris, a former industry executive who became a data ethicist and now runs the Center for Humane Technology, told the committee:

-“That no matter what steps Data Monopolies took, their core business would still depend on steering users into individual “rabbit holes of reality.
-Their business model is to create a society that’s addicted, outraged, polarized, performative and disinformed.” [ 7 Tristan Harris]
+“That no matter what steps Data Monopolies took, their core business would still depend on steering users into individual “rabbit holes of reality.”
+Their business model is to create a society that’s addicted, outraged, polarized, performative and disinformed.”
+[15 Tristan Harris]

 Joan Donovan, the research director at the Harvard Kennedy School’s Shorenstein Center on Media, Politics and Public Policy, said:

-If we fail to sort out data rights and digital civil rights, none of our other rights as free “self governing” people will survive the unstoppable transition into an age of merged and pervasive digital technologies progressively altering what it means to be human.
-We will lose this final revolution and our free-will as free people.
-This is the “end game” scenario our generation faces and must overcome.
+If we fail to sort out data rights and digital civil rights, none of our other rights as free self-governing people will survive.
+The unstoppable transition into an age of merged and pervasive digital technologies will slowly and fundamentally alter what it means to be human.
+We will lose this final revolution and our free will as free-thinking people.

-Part 1 of 3 — A Blog Series Digital Rule of Law:
+Part 1 of 3 — Smart Data & Digital Rule of Law Series:

 Alan Rodriguez is an accomplished digital leader, startup founder, and patent author with a passion for innovation, strategy and emergent digital business models.
 He’s available to tailor an IP and digital strategy for a few select organizations.